Toni Elster: Artistic approach

 Elster's work employs a bold and muscular technique.
 The use of colour and the appreciation of light and shading suggest an appreciation of John Constable's landscapes.
 Rudolf Alexander Schröder identified a level of audacity reminiscent of Constable's work (ein "Constable gemahnenden Kühnheit").
 Elster's harbour paintings, in particular, show off her own very distinctive style, the sense of space frequently emphasized with an "empty" foreground which sometimes extends far into the heart of the picture, evoking associations with photography or with Japanese woodcut images.
 Some of these same influences can also be inferred in Elster's over-emphasizing of contours, using black outlines.
 Her graphic power is even more evident in her charcoal drawings.
-And there is a heightened tension created in the contrast between linear grids overlaying the motifs and the more impressionist "flood-lighting" effect with which it is combined.
+And there is a heightened tension created in the contrast between linear grids overlaying the motifs and the more impressionist "floodlighting" effect with which it is combined.
 Other Elster paintings, such as "Der Sommertag" ("The Summer Day"), appear to owe more to Vincent van Gogh than to John Constable.

 Exhibitions

 Elster exhibited in the Munich "Glaspalast" as early as 1900.
 From 1904, as a member of the Luitpold Group, she participated almost every year in their exhibitions in cities such as Berlin, Munich, Düsseldorf, Hannover, Hamburg, and Bremerhaven.
 Her debut in Bremen came in 1922 thanks to the "North-West Germany Art Association" ("Nordwestdeutsche Künstlerbund").
-Two years later her exhibits took a major part of city's spectacular Kunsthalle exhibition: almost all of the 22 Elster paintings on display found buyers.
+Two years later, her exhibits took a major part of city's spectacular Kunsthalle exhibition: almost all of the 22 Elster paintings on display found buyers.
 The last significant exhibition in which Elster's works featured while she was still alive took place in 1941 and was arranged to mark her eightieth birthday at the "Print Room" ("Graphische Kabinett") in Bremen, where her work had already been included in exhibitions on a number of earlier occasions.
 However, it would be more than another fifty years before a collection of her work would be presented in an exhibition.
 That rediscovery took place thanks to an exhibition organised in 1992 by the Overbeck Foundation.
 In 2011 her work was celebrated again in an extensive exhibition arranged by the Arts Foundation at Lilienthal (Bremen).

 Press

 "They say Miss Elster is an old lady.
 If that is true, how is it possible that so much ability remained undiscovered for so long?"
 The newspaper report that opened with this question reflects the warm reception that Elster's work received at the 1924 Kunsthalle exhibition.
-It was perhaps no more than a reflection of the attitudes common in those times that another enthusiastic critic, after commending her paintings for their "well judged line", the frugal and clever "economy of her handiwork" and a talent that bore comparison with a "thoroughly male artistry and balance". went on to compare her (favourably) only with three female artists: Paula Modersohn-Becker, Anna Plate and Clara Rilke-Westhoff.
+It was perhaps no more than a reflection of the attitudes common in those times that another enthusiastic critic, after commending her paintings for their "well judged line", the frugal and clever "economy of her handiwork" and a talent that bore comparison with a "thoroughly male artistry and balance".
+Went on to compare her (favourably) only with three female artists: Paula Modersohn-Becker, Anna Plate and Clara Rilke-Westhoff.